-This article covers the steps that can be taken by customers to investigate detections they believe might be incorrect.
+This knowledge base article covers the steps that can be taken by customers to investigate detection they believe might be incorrect.

 The following sections are covered:

 If you are investigating a detection because you believe it might be incorrect, you are most likely doing this because the files being detected are part of a legitimate application, or because a user has reported an issue with their device after a detection.